 New solar in India is now cheaper than coal.
 Solar tariff bids are currently US$65/MWh and predicted to reach US$50MWh within three years.
 New imported coal fired power generation requires a tariff of US$90/MWh.
 As the cost of solar production declines and the technology becomes more popular it will continue to become the cheap and obvious solution for electrifying impoverished neighbourhoods in the developing world.

-Most of this information comes from the fact check report by The Australia Institute, available here.
+Much of this information comes from the fact check report by The Australia Institute, available here.